accessjoao/golen-lego-store/README.md

 ## The styling was done using CSS, Bootstrap, Canvas, React Icons, and Google Fonts.

-The functionality of this application includes using the React-router-dom to transfer between pages, addind and removing items from the shopping cart, and seeing each item's information when opening a Modal.
+The functionality of this application includes using the React-router-dom to transfer between pages, adding and removing items from the shopping cart, and seeing each item's information when opening a Modal.

 # Getting Started